alorman/WLED-working-fork/WLED-integration-notes.md

 ## storing data in eeprom via the readfromjsonstate
 make sure you write using `addtoconfig` it will automatically read

+## To add data fields to the `Usermod` Space in the web GUI
+- add the field to the `void addtoconfig` routine.
+If desired, establish the variable with global scope.
+If the global is defined in `void setup` it will read the state into the webGUI and pre-populate

+To have the data from the web read back into the program a line must be added to the `readFromConfig` routine

 ## Erase eeprom
 in vscode, navigate to the platformio CLI. run `pio run --target erase`.
 If there is an access denied issue, close the serial monitor